shai-baranes/MISC/README.md

  - explorer .  (opens the file browser deirectly from where you are in your CMD console directory)
  - curl "https://api.cryptowat.ch/markets/kraken/btceur/price"  (get status/response on web API)
  - python -m notebook (open python notebook from the local repository)
- - [Current Working Directory] in python runtime: import os; os.getcwd() # helps to see what python environment (or .venv) you're in...

 ## pip/venv related (new to me; note that UV does it better!):